 Specific top slots include Monday 11 am–12 pm, Tuesday 11 am–1 pm, and Wednesday 12 pm–2 pm.

-The reasoning is similar: people often browse Stories during midday breaks.
+The reasoning is similar: people usually browse Stories during midday breaks.
 In contrast, posting Stories late at night or very early (when few are awake) will see minimal viewership.

 In summary, share important Stories midday on weekdays when followers are most attentive.
 You can also post on weekends if your audience is active (some brands see good weekend Story reach by 11 am as well).